QuentinRa/blog.quentinra.dev/programming/web/frameworks/front/vue.js/index.md

   },
   mounted() {
     // execute code with document.querySelector/... here,
-    // like stuff that need the component to be inside the
+    // like stuff that needs the component to be inside the
     // DOM to work.
   },
   created() {},